tersesystems/echopraxia/README.md

 ## Core Logger and SLF4J API

-The SLF4J API are not enabled as part of context.
-If you want to use markers specifically, you will need to use a core logger.
+The SLF4J API are not exposed normally.
+If you want to use SLF4J features like markers specifically, you will need to use a core logger.

 First, import the `logstash` package and the `core` package: